pavkids84-dev/cloud-infrastructure-labs/README.md

 System state is checked after configuration changes.

+### Collect Evidence Before Changing the System

+Troubleshooting begins with inspection rather than immediately restarting services or modifying configuration.

 ### Do Not Fabricate Runtime Values

 Values such as the following should come from the actual lab environment: